The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

-Luis’s obstacles have been many: In 1993 he became clean and sober after seven years of drug use and 20 years of alcohol abuse—having gone through three wives, two live-in girlfriends, other relationships, and many jobs.
+Luis’s has faced many obstetrical: In 1993, he became clean and sober after seven years of drug use and 20 years of alcohol abuse—having gone through three wives, two live-in girlfriends, other relationships, and many jobs.
 In the early 1980s, a right-wing editor of a daily newspaper blocked Luis from working in southern California newspapers, but this never deterred him from continuing to write for publications, books, and other media.
 His oldest son Ramiro had been sentenced to 28 years in the Illinois state prison system for three counts of attempted murder, but after a total of fifteen years with three separate convictions Ramiro is now free, no longer involved in gangs or drugs, and has worked in gang prevention/intervention in Chicago.
 In 2014, he's moved to L.A.'s San Fernando Valley where he does Mexika (Aztec) dance, mentors youth, works, and is trying to finish a university program.

 Luis is now happily married to the former Maria Trinidad Cardenas (Trini), a father of three sons (Ramiro, Ruben, and Luis) and a daughter (Andrea), and the grandfather of five (Ricardo, Anastasia, Amanda, Catalina, and Jack Carlos).
 In early 2014, he became a great-grandfather to Xavier and in mid-2015 great-grandfather to Jayyda Marie.
 Since October of 2011 Trini and Luis have lived with a Chihuahua/Terrier mix named Chula; about a year later they took responsibility for his son Ruben’s cat Prudence (who now has a new cat to hang with, Albina, both now with Ruben and his girlfriend, Britania).